 Homeowners with traditional shingle roofs should consider replacing their roof with a metal roof.

-Metal roofs are often made of recycled material and reflects 70 percent of the sun’s energy, which can help naturally cool the home.
+Metal roofs are often made of recycled material and reflect 70 percent of the sun’s energy, which can help naturally cool the home.

 This can help homeowners reduce their usage of energy and save money on electricity costs, which can add up in the long run.